 Champagne is showing a similarly strong recovery.
 Yields are expected to rise by approximately 25% year on year, returning the region to levels not seen since 2018.
 With global demand for sparkling wines at an all-time high, this rebound ensures better availability and relieves pressure on maisons that had been rationing allocations.

-The Loire Valley also contributed significantly to the national increase, with production climbing by an estimated 18%.
+The Loire Valley also contributed to the national increase, with production climbing by an estimated 18%.
 The region has benefited from milder weather and fewer frost events, helping growers stabilize after a volatile few years.

-As one of our Wine Analysts put it: “The difference between 2022 and 2025 is night and day.
+As one of our Wine Analysts put it: “The difference between 2022 and 2026 is night and day.
 For the first time in years, we have enough wine to meet demand without rationing allocations.”

 France’s 2025 wine harvest